 Getting feedback from all your target personas is easy with UserTesting.
-You can add multiple fine-cut participant groups to a single study making it simple to optimize experiences for all your customers.
+You can add multiple distinct audiences to a single study making it simple to optimize experiences for all your customers.

 How it works